 The State of Connecticut's Barn Island State Wildlife Management Area in Stonington is one of the better birding sites to visit in southeastern Connecticut.
-This

-To reach Barn Island, take Exit 91 off Interstate 95.
-If you are traveling southbound, turn left at the end of the exit ramp and then left at the traffic light.
-If you are traveling northbound, go straight through the traffic light intersection at the end of the ramp.
-In both cases you are now on Route 234 large fields on the right.
+This end of the ramp.
+In both cases you are now on Route 234 (Pequot Trail).
+Take your third right (Farmholme Road).
+Go two miles to where it ends at U.S. Route 1.
+Turn right, and there is immediately a traffic light.
+At the light turn left on Greenhaven Road.
+Only 500 feet down the road take a right on Palmer Neck Road; there is usually a sign for the Barn Island State Boat Launch here.
+Less than a mile from here you will pass two large fields on the right.
 If you are here in April or early May and it has been a wet spring, there are usually flooded areas in these fields, and they are worth a check.
 In recent years, several rarities including White-faced Ibis, White-fronted Goose, and American Avocet have shown up here.
 In addition, such birds as Bluewinged Teal, Pectoral Sandpiper, Common Snipe, and Cattle Egret are often found here.
 In April 2001 a flock of 57 Glossy Ibis was present.
-Continue to the end of the road, where you will arrive at the boat launch.
+Continue to the end of the